DeperiasKerre/qKG/Results/KG/README.md

 ## Knowledge Graph Evaluation

 ### Consistency
-* Uisng the pellet reasoner.
+* Using the pellet reasoner.
 ### Domain Requirements Validation
 #### SPARQL Queries
 * The queries can be found in a csv file [here](https://github.com/DeperiasKerre/qKG/blob/main/Results/KG/Competency%20Questions.csv).